cu-numpde/fall23/_sources/syllabus.md

 Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
 This class is flexible in many ways, but I would appreciate if you let me know of any conflicts.

 See the campus policy regarding religious observances for full details.

+## Mental Health and Wellness

+The University of Colorado Boulder is committed to the well-being of all students.
+If you are struggling with personal stressors, mental health or substance use concerns that are impacting academic or daily life, please contact [Counseling and Psychiatric Services (CAPS)](https://www.colorado.edu/counseling/) located in C4C or call (303) 492-2277, 24/7.

+Free and unlimited telehealth is also available through [Academic Live Care](https://www.colorado.edu/health/academiclivecare).
+The Academic Live Care site also provides information about additional wellness services on campus that are available to students.